 • Jr Livestock Show

-• Open Ranch Versatility Show
+• Open Ranch Versatility Horse Show

 Jr Livestock ShowSponsored by

-Contact: Brandi Moore
+Contact: Brandi Little

-Opens July 19th 2021
+Opens July 15th, 2023

-Closes July 30th 2021 at Midnight.
+Closes July 28th, 2023 at Midnight

 Check in (at the Small Animals tent):

-August 5th 2021 from 9:00 am to 2:00 pm.
+Thursday August 3rd, 2023 - 9:00 am to 2:00 pm

-Saturday August 5th from 6:00 pm to 8:00 pm.
+Saturday August 5th from 6:00 pm to 8:00 pm

 If needed, some animals can be taken on Sunday morning.
 Any animals left after clean up on Sunday at 11:00 am become property of the Utah County Fair.

 Our animal judging is done by local and national certified ARBA, Chicken, and Pigeon Association Judges that we randomly choose from the judge listings every year.
 We allow the judges to place winning animals in any form they would like and place awards and trophies only to those they choose.
-(Judging will be Thursday August 5th, no exhibitors or spectators will be allowed in the area during judging).
+(Judging will be Thursday August 3rd, no exhibitors or spectators will be allowed in the area during judging).
 All animals will be judged in a group setting: Rabbits, Pigeons, Chickens, Roosters.
 Premiums will be awarded for 1st, 2nd & 3rd places.
 Trophies will be given for Grand Champion, Reserve Champion, and Best of Show.